Force over Distance: Chapter 22

 “Did he say that explicitly?
 Because sometimes he—”

-Young pushed himself out of the pilot’s seat, then leaned against the back of the chair, fighting the way his vision kept trying to gray at its edges.
-“Yeah,” he said quietly.
+Young pushed himself out of the pilot’s seat, then leaned against the back of the chair.
+“Yeah.”
+He fought the way his vision was trying to gray at its edges.
 “I gotta anchor him back in his body.”

 Eli and Chloe watched him anxiously.

-Despite the strength he tried to put into the words, he hoped Rush would be able to help, to at least some degree.
+Despite the strength he tried to project, he hoped Rush’d be able to help.
 Young didn’t like his odds of pulling this off solo.

 Dimly, he was aware of Eli talking to him, of Rush flexing his foot.